SCOPE / PURPOSE OF JOB:

 2. Implementation and Scale

-- Oversee implementation of community outreach and navigation activities across multiple sites
+- Oversee and guide implementation of community outreach and navigation activities through Deputy HOD and project managers across multiple sites.

 - Develop approaches that support national scalability beyond pilot settings